1,000+ Opportunities

 Job creation is the goal of the DIP grant program and typical eligible industries are: • Manufacturing and processing • Large distribution facility • Service to support agriculture, aquaculture, and mariculture • Service to support manufacturing and processing • Telecommunications and data processing facilities • Corporate headquarters and operations centers • Research and development Eligible projects include: • Building (purchase, construction, or rehabilitation) • Transportation facilities directly affecting the site, including roads, bridges, rail lines, or pipelines • Energy facilities (Power Generation and Distribution) • Any other project approved by Mississippi Development Authority For additional information, please contact Jake Bell at (601) 981-1511.

-Based on current listing details, eligibility includes: Municipalities and counties in Mississippi applying on behalf of a new or expanded industry.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipalities and counties in Mississippi applying on behalf of a new or expanded industry.
+Confirm the full requirements in the official notice before applying.